thgossler/AzSaveMoney/README.md

 ## Overview

+See also this AI-auto-generated comprehensive description on [DeepWiki](https://deepwiki.com/thgossler/AzSaveMoney).

 This project is intended to clean up large Azure environments and save money and energy in the process.
 It was inspired by the project [`itoleck/AzureSaveMoney`](https://github.com/itoleck/AzureSaveMoney) but is not derived from it.

 The script [`MarkAndDeleteUnusedResources.ps1`](MarkAndDeleteUnusedResources.ps1) checks all Azure resources and resource groups across all subscriptions and eventually tags them as subject for deletion or deletes them automatically (after confirmation, configurable).
 Based on the value of the tag, suspicious resources can be confirmed or rejected as subject for deletion and will be considered accordingly in subsequent runs.